 The manuscript account of Hilton's expedition gives a detailed account of the region, the animals and plants seen, and notes on the potential for agriculture.
 While the Hilton account does not include a map, a chart of the voyage was drawn by Nicholas Shapley, in November, 1662.
 The New England Company's plan for colonization ended when Charles II granted eight of his courtiers the Proprietorship of the Province of Carolina, on March 20, 1663.
 The Proprietors retained Hilton, who in 1663 led a group of settlers from Barbados on a second expedition to the Carolinas, which resulted in the failed Charles Town colony, which was abandoned in 1667.

-Lord Ashley, one of the Proprietors, organized the next expedition with John Locke.
-In the summer of 1669, 150 colonists sailed to the Carolinas via Barbados and Bermuda.
-The colonists arrived in March 1670 at Bull's Bay, 20 miles north of Charleston Harbor.
+Lord Ashley, one of the Proprietors, organized the next the next expedition with John Locke.
+IN the summer of 1669, 150 colonists sailed to the Carolinas via Barbados and Bermuda.
+The colonists arrived in March 167 at Bull's Bay, 20 miles north of Charleston Harbor.
 After exploring Port Royal, they settled at St. George's Bay in Charleston Harbor on the Kiawah River, which was renamed the Ashley River.